|Family||80 genespawn, 1 clonespawn, 1 clone offshoot, 1 wife, 1 also.wife, 1 daughter, also.daughter, 1 also.offspring, 1 waifu|

 Yaijinden wraps himself in apparent disorder and rampant foolishness to mask his preternatural wisdom.
 The Widening Gyre is slow to anger and quick to laugh at the world.
 He plays with paradox and logic traps as though they were toys, and cannot help but provoke the high and mighty, for he reviles complacency and rote idolatry of all forms.

 Though the Widening Gyre has a definite sense of the way the world is and should be, this sense of design is unnameable and indescribable.
 Poetry, metaphor, and allegory are his bread and butter, and encouraging self-cultivation is his eternal labor.
-While he relishes gathering and hoarding information, that data is meaningless if he does not teach the properly penitent.
-Yaijinden is a skillful sifu whose lessons scar their principles into the student, tactically transgressing boundaries, and in doing so earning both acclaim and resentment alike.
+While he relishes gathering and hoarding information, that knowledge must teach the properly penitent.
+Yaijinden is a skillful sifu whose lessons scar their principles into the student, tactically transgressing boundaries, and in doing so earning both acclaim and resentment simultaneously.

 Yaijinden observes all angles of a situation before he acts, assessing values and beliefs of its movers and shakers, and only then manipulates others by their desires and hatreds to maximum effect.
 He toys with the wants of others, drawing them to either realize their cravings or consume themselves in hunger, whichever and whatever encourages active participation in their own lives.
 Even when others pay him back in suffering, the Widening Gyre holds neither grudge nor malice, for he learns from his defeats and becomes greater thereby.